 North Spitsbergen Arctic Spring

-This sailing adventure on board a three masted schooner takes you along the pack ice and into the spectacular fjord systems of north Spitsbergen.
+This sailing adventure on board a three masted schooner takes you along the pack ice and into the spectacular fjord systems of west Spitsbergen.
 Amazing scenery and great chances of spotting wildlife, including polar bears

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >